Contrasting Deutsche Börse (DBOEY) & Its Rivals

-Deutsche Börse (OTCMKTS: DBOEY) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
-We will compare Deutsche Börse to related companies based on the strength of its profitability, valuation, analyst recommendations, dividends, earnings, institutional ownership and risk.
+Deutsche Börse (OTCMKTS: DBOEY) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
+We will compare Deutsche Börse to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, earnings, valuation, dividends and risk.

+This table compares Deutsche Börse and its competitors revenue, earnings per share and valuation.

 Profitability

-This table compares Deutsche Börse and its peers’ net margins, return on equity and return on assets.
+This table compares Deutsche Börse and its competitors’ net margins, return on equity and return on assets.

 |Net Margins